rrcobb/crafting-interpreters/README.md

 Passed a 'loose' option to the parser to get the expressions to pass the parsing without semicolons.
 Making the intepreter print out the result of expression statements, but only in repl mode, is too much annoying work.
 Committing all this to ch-8-1 branch and not master.

-2 remove initialization to nil, and make runtime access of undefined an error 3 deal with strange scope program in conflicting_scope.lox
+2 remove initialization to nil, and make runtime access of undefined an error

+- Still need a way to define a variable without assignment.
+- So, need to have some kind of signal or marker for undefined variables
+- Can still have 'null' literally, so have to be careful that we're not swallowing a 'real' null
+- set up a single-member enum, initialized the value to that, handled it in the variable 'get' logic in environment.

+3 deal with strange scope program in conflicting_scope.lox

 > What does the following program do?